aipmenthusiast-coder/Ai-PM-Enthusiast/README.md

 1. Open the skill file for the activity you're working on
 2. Each skill will have 3 files (README, Skill File, Example Output).
 Be sure to start with the README file for all of the instructions on that skill
 3. Copy the files down to your own system for editing and use
-4. Follow the instructions in the README
-5. Save your customized version separately — keep the base file clean for reuse
+4. Save your customized version separately — keep the base file clean for reuse

 > **Note:** These are generic base files.
 They are designed to be customized for your organization, product domain, and team.
 Never paste proprietary or sensitive information into a public AI tool.